 The Bank's Compliance Function covers three key areas: regulatory compliance, financial crime compliance and data protection compliance.
-The Compliance Function is headed by the Chief Compliance Officer who is supported by the Money Laundering Reporting Officer (MLRO) Deputy Compliance Manager; the Deputy MLRO and Assistant Compliance Manager; and the Data Protection Officer (DPO) and Assistant Compliance Manager; and the wider Compliance team.
+The Compliance Function is headed by the Chief Compliance Officer who is supported by the Money Laundering Reporting Officer (MLRO) / Deputy Compliance Manager; the Data Protection Officer (DPO) and Assistant Compliance Manager and the wider Compliance team.